-Anything that you can see in “Shared with me” is just a link to the real file on the owner’s account.
-So, if you remove them from “Shared with me”, you only will lose a link, but other peoples in sharing are not affected.
-Even if you remove a link of the subfolder, you can continue to access the Main folder and some subfolders in the main folder.
+Answer: Anything that you can see in “Shared with Me” is just a link to the real file on the owner’s account.
+So, if you remove them from “Shared with me”, you only will lose a link, but other people in sharing are not affected.
+Even if you remove a link to the subfolder, you can continue to access the Main folder and some subfolders in the main folder.

 You may like the following google drive tutorials:

 - How to unzip files in Google Drive

 - How to find large files in Google Drive